 In addition, placebo has a big influence on how people perceive intoxication.
 If you believe tequila wakes you up and gives you energy, it’s more likely to be seen as true.
 I mean, you’re not the one watching yourself stumble down the hallway.

 A “depressant” refers to any drug that affects neurotransmission and slows brain activity.
 These drugs include barbiturates, benzodiazepines, cannabis, opiates, and by FAR the most popular: ethanol.

 Ethanol is the consumable alcohol in every alcoholic beverage we drink.
 It’s the chemical that “lifts our spirits” after we enjoy a cocktail or two.
 But even though drinking ethanol can make you feel upbeat at first, it’s actually a central nervous system depressant.

 Tequila contains 38-55% ethanol depending on type and brand.
 So yes, tequila is a depressant.

 How Tequila’s Metabolized

-The point being, tequila’s a great addition to any party when drank responsibly.
-But keep in mind, tequila’s a depressant that can have a big impact on your mind, body, and the way you act.
+All craziness aside, tequila’s a great addition to any party when it’s enjoyed responsibly.
+However, keep in mind tequila’s a depressant that can have a big influence on your mind, body, and the way you act.
 So only drink a few, drink some water, call a Lyft, and live to fight another day.
-And before I forget, if you met them at a bar…they’re probably not the “one.”
-Cheers!

 National Institutes of Health Publication: Alcohol and Neurotransmitter Interactions